 - Remember that everyone is entitled to an opinion.

 Ask for help¶

 - If you don't know how to proceed with an aspect of development or documentation, ask for help!
 Always read the documentation, but don't be afraid to ask "silly" questions.

-- When asking for help, take advantage of the resources that are available to you, including the Documentation, mailing list archives, and Asterisk: The Definitive Guide.
+- When asking for help, take advantage of the resources that are available to you, including the Documentation, community forums, mailing list archives, and Asterisk: The Definitive Guide.

 - If you did something wrong, apologize to the affected.
 Do your best to fix the issue and, if you can't, ask for help!

 - If someone does take responsibility, be considerate.

 - Give proper credit to everyone involved In any contribution to the project, be it documentation, tests, code, or anything in between.